Reid Ferguson

-Reid Ferguson (born March 24, 1994) is an American football long snapper for the Buffalo Bills of the National Football League (NFL).
-He played college football at LSU.
+Chandler Reid Ferguson (born March 24, 1994) is an American professional football long snapper for the Buffalo Bills of the National Football League (NFL).
+He played college football for the LSU Tigers.

 Professional career

 Ferguson was signed by the Buffalo Bills as an undrafted free agent on May 2, 2016.
 He was waived on August 30, 2016.
 He was signed to the practice squad on November 2, 2016.
 He signed a reserve/future contract with the Bills on January 2, 2017.
 Ferguson was named the Bills starting long snapper for 2017, where he played in all 16 games.

 On January 28, 2019, Ferguson signed a three-year contract extension with the Bills through the 2021 season.

 On May 28, 2021, Ferguson signed another three-year contract extension with the Bills through the 2024 season.

-In 2022, Ferguson became the longest active tenured Buffalo Bill upon defensive end Jerry Hughes signing with the Houston Texans.
+In 2022, Ferguson became the longest active tenured Bills player after defensive end Jerry Hughes signed with the Houston Texans.

+On March 8, 2025, Ferguson signed a four-year, $6.5 million contract extension with Buffalo.

 Personal life

-Ferguson has a brother, Blake Ferguson, who plays for the Miami Dolphins and also plays long snapper.
+Ferguson has a brother, Blake Ferguson, who played for the Miami Dolphins for five seasons and is also a long snapper.

+He is an avid soccer fan, and is part of the ownership groups for both Swansea City A.F.C. and Buffalo Pro Soccer.